dmx-systems/dmx-documentation/docs/overview.rst

 A **Topic** can represent any type of object, e.g. a person, an organization, a note, a contract, a project, a date, a planet name, a molecule, a review, or a book.
 Also an idea or an emotion can be expressed as a topic.

 What object types are available is actually decided by the DMX user.
 A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.
 Another way of obtaining new types is by installing DMX plugins.
+A fresh DMX installation provides some basic types for information management (contacts, notes, web links, events).

 An **Association** represents a relationship between two objects.
 The relationship's *meaning* can be expressed by the association's *type* and *value*.
 Both are optional.
 A generic association still expresses *some* relationship between 2 objects.